khrj/teledrive/docs/docs/guide/README.md

 # Installation Guide

 This section lists the various ways to install TeleDrive.
+Already done with that?
+[Jump to using TeleDrive](../features)
 Select your operating system:

 - [Windows](./windows/)